Developing Mentoring Programme Solutions

 Mentoring is one of the most powerful learning and change interventions, which can be used within an organisational setting.
 With nearly 20 years of delivering mentoring programmes globally, we have the experience, expertise and access to the most up-to-date research to enable us to design and deliver truly great mentoring programmes for any client, in any sector.

-If you prefer not to buy in consultancy, we offer off-the-shelf mentoring products such as Mentoring Mastery and our Mentoring Starter Package.
+If you prefer not to buy in consultancy, we offer off-the-shelf mentoring products such as Thriving through Chaos and our Mentoring Starter Package.

 1. Talent Mentoring Programmes

 We have perfected our approach in designing mentoring programmes for talent, generating successful outcomes such as retention, personal growth, employee engagement and leadership development.
 Read our blog Mentoring — a 1000% ROI.
 The majority of talent programmes we develop are global and we have plenty of experience of operating in and supporting cross cultural relationships and programmes.

 Since 1999 Coach Mentoring has been engaged in designing and delivering customised women’s mentoring programmes, see Mentoring to support women for lots more information!